atmcgrath/workshops/creative-coding.md

 # Your turn! {.scrollable}

 - Give your game a title
+- Customize your colors
 - Create two rooms and customize them with tiles
 - Create an exit to link the two rooms
-- Place a sprite and some items
+- Place a sprite and some items (use 'paint')
-- Create an ending
 - Edit and add dialogs
 - Play your game to test it out!

 ## Challenges

-- Customize your colors
 - Customize your avatar, sprites, tiles, and items
-- Create a locked exit
+- Create a locked exit dialog to impose conditions
 - Customize music and blips
+- Look at your game 'data' (under 'game' window): what do you see?

 # End-game {background-color="indigo"}